an7user/BIMarathon2021/README.md

 <a href="https://github.com/an7user/BIMarathon2021/blob/main/schema_creation.sql">SQL script (Creating schema, fact and
 dimension tables)</a>

-### Analyzing the Datase for the presence of duplicates and mull values (deleting if found)
+### Analyzing the Database for the presence of duplicates and NULL values (deleting if found)